aissalakrad/webp-converter/README.md

 ## Why I Built This

-* Downloading an image from Google Images often means ending up with a **.webp** file that many apps can’t handle (including Windows).
-* Online converters exist, but they usually come with:
+Downloading an image from Google Images often means ending up with a **.webp** file that many apps can’t handle (including Windows).
+In addition, online converters exist, but they usually come with:

   * Paywalls
   * Annoying ads